All Appropriate Inquiries

 EPA Published Final Rule on All Appropriate Inquiries

 The Environmental Protection Agency published a final rule setting federal standards for the conduct of all appropriate inquiries.
 The rule was published in the Federal Register on November 1, 2005.
 The final rule and preamble is available below.

 The final rule establishes specific regulatory requirements for conducting all appropriate inquiries into the previous ownership, uses, and environmental conditions of a property for the purposes of qualifying for certain landowner liability protections under CERCLA.
 The final rule went into effect on November 1, 2006, one year following the date of publication.

-As of November 1, 2006, parties must comply with the requirements of the All Appropriate Inquiries Final Rule, or follow the standards set forth in the ASTM E1527-05 Phase I Environmental Site Assessment Process, to satisfy the statutory requirements for conducting all appropriate inquiries.
+As of November 1, 2006, parties must comply with the requirements of the All Appropriate Inquiries Final Rule, or follow the standards set forth in the ASTM E1527-05 or ASTM E1527-13 Phase I Environmental Site Assessment Process, to satisfy the statutory requirements for conducting all appropriate inquiries.
 All appropriate inquiries must be conducted in compliance with either of these standards to obtain protection from potential liability under CERCLA as an innocent landowner, a contiguous property owner, or a bona fide prospective purchaser.

 - Federal Register Notice, November 1, 2005

 - Fact Sheet on All Appropriate Inquiries Final Rule, November 2005 (PDF) (2 pgs, 113K)

 - En Español, June 2007 (PDF) (2 pgs, 302K)

 - Fact Sheet on Lender Liability and Applicability of AAI, April 2007 (PDF) (2 pgs, 29.8K)

 - Fact Sheet on Definition of Environmental Professional included in the Final Rule, November 2005 (PDF) (2 pgs, 106K)